 What is the bottom line?
 The Arts Board will not finalize its 2020 budget until this match situation is rectified.
 Why?
 If the JCF fund does not fund the 13.10 request, the Arts Board will have to return $36,800.00 to the NEA.

 In related news, the Department of Administration (DOA) is working to confirm the amount of federal funds that may be available to carry forward from FY 2019 (if any) to FY 2020.
 It has been past practice to use such federal carry forward to supplement the Creative Communities grant program.
 We anticipate that this information will be released at the same time that the JCF votes on WAB's requests.
-We have heard that the JCF plans to hold a 13:10 meeting in August, no specific meeting date has yet been set.

 The WAB thanks its grant recipients and partners around the state for their patience with the granting process and timeline.